HTTP Request Block

 Outputs

-The output of the HTTP Request block is the response from the HTTP request, which can be either a JSON object or a string depending on the content type of the response.
+The output of the HTTP Request block is the response from the HTTP request, which can be in JSON or string format depending on the Content-Type header.

 Usage Context

 Use this block to interact with external APIs or services within your workflow.
-It is useful for sending data to or retrieving data from external systems.
+It is suitable for sending requests to RESTful services.

 Best Practices

-• Ensure the URL and method are correct: Double-check the URL and HTTP method to ensure they match the intended API endpoint and action.
+- Ensure the URL and method are correct for the intended API endpoint: Double-check the URL and HTTP method to ensure they match the intended API endpoint and action.

-• Use Jinja templating: Leverage Jinja templating to dynamically construct URLs and request bodies based on workflow state and inputs.
+- Use Jinja templating to dynamically construct URLs and request bodies based on workflow state: Leverage Jinja templating to dynamically construct URLs and request bodies based on workflow state and inputs.

-• Handle possible exceptions: Implement error handling to manage potential exceptions from HTTP requests, such as network errors or invalid responses.
+- Handle possible exceptions from HTTP requests and ensure proper error management in workflows: Implement error handling to manage potential exceptions from HTTP requests, such as network errors or invalid responses.